sugi-shun/cextract/README.md

 4. Content Building: A post-processing step (`content_builder.build`) aggregates the high-scoring elements and reconstructs the clean article text.

 ## Prerequisites

-To run this pipeline, you need the following Python libraries.
-A `requirements.txt` file would typically list these dependencies.

   * `pandas`
   * `beautifulsoup4`
   * `tensorflow` (CPU recommended, as configured in the script)